 Runner supports process isolation.
 Process isolation creates a new mount namespace where the root is on a tmpfs that is invisible from the host and is automatically cleaned up when the last process exits.
 You can enable process isolation by providing the --process-isolation argument on the command line.
-Runner defaults to using bubblewrap as the process isolation executable, but supports using any executable that is compatible with the bubblewrap CLI arguments by passing in the --process-isolation-executable argument:
+Runner as of version 2.0 defaults to using podman as the process isolation executable, but supports using any executable that is compatible with the bubblewrap CLI arguments by passing in the --process-isolation-executable argument: